elafargue/wizkers-doc/docs/deploying.md

 ## Selecting the database

-Wizkers will run fine out of the box with no particular additional configuration: a simple
+Wizkers will run fine out of the box with no particular additional configuration: for instance, for the "Wizkers:Radio" flavor, a simple

 ```
-gulp server
+OEM=radio gulp server
 cd dist/server
-node server.js
+./start_server.sh
 ```

 will be enough to get you started.
 In that mode, Wizkers will use a disk database called LevelDB which is the default storage mechanism for PouchDB, the internal Wizkers database API.